counselconfig/counselconfig-counselconfig.github.io/_posts/2020-09-30-OO-class-modelling.md

 ---
 layout: post
 title: O-O class modelling
-tag: object oriented architectural modeling
+tag: object oriented architectural modelling
 ---

 This blog shows how a new dental system was developed for a small dental practice using O-O class modelling architecture.